Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Radio-Craft, published 1929 - 1953.
 All copyrights are hereby acknowledged.

-We tend to take for granted 'standards' that have been in place and working well ever since they were instituted long ago.
+We tend to take for granted "standards" that have been in place and working well ever since they were instituted long ago.
 Some - maybe most - standards evolve over time with user preferences driving the end result; they tend to continue evolving.
 Examples include keyboard layout, advertising and product color selection, and test instrument front panel configurations.
 Other standards are driven by technology improvements.
 More and more often it seems, standards are being set by industry groups that want to assure interoperability and exchangeability amongst products and users.
 Often this kind of standard is driven by government imposed regulations.
 Wireless communications is a prime instance of the latter.
 This article is an example of a combination of standards motivators since it considers user experience preferences with scientific research to determine how best to implement a radio tuning dial.
 This was done nearly a century ago when a large portion of the world's population had never touched a radio dial or turned the knob of an instrument.
-Some of the findings were widely adopted, but looking at the huge number of radio that were produced since 1935 shows that no recognizable standard ever was stuck to for radio dial layout.
+Some of the findings were widely adopted, but looking at the huge number of radio that were produced since 1935 when this article appeared in Radio-Craft magazine shows that no recognizable standard ever was stuck to for radio dial layout.

 Design Problems of Tuning Dials